Bank to reveal interest rate decision

 The economy expanded at its slowest pace in five years in the first three months of 2018.

-Gross domestic product fell to 0.1%, down from 0.4% in the previous three months, with the severe weather caused by the Beast from the East affecting the retail and construction sectors in particular.
+Gross domestic product grew by 0.1%, down from a rate of 0.4% in the previous three months, with the severe weather caused by the Beast from the East affecting the retail and construction sectors in particular.

 'U-turn'